CuBoulder/walnut/README.md

       })
       ```

-3. Create separate developer user
+### Create separate developer user

-    * Send a POST request to the `accounts` endpoint to create your own account using `curl`.
+  1. Send a POST request to the `accounts` endpoint to create your own account using `curl`.
 Replace the values of `username`, `password`, `role` with your own.

+      * Available user roles are `user`, `developer`, and `admin`.

       ```shell
       curl -u admin -d '{"username":"your_identikey", "password":"your_password", "role":"developer"}' -H "Content-Type: application/json" -X POST http://localhost:5000/accounts
       ```

-      You should get a `201 CREATED` response that includes a `token` field.
+  2. You should get a `201 CREATED` response that includes a `token` field.
 This is the token your new account will use to authenticate with, so don't lose it.

-## Endpoints

-### instance

-Description: The collection of Express instances hosted on Pantheon

-Public Methods: `GET`

-Authentication: `Token Auth`

-Authenticated Methods: `POST, DELETE`

-### accounts

-Authentication: `Basic Auth (Username, Password)`

-Authenticated Methods: `POST, DELETE`